 Of all the Dandies at White’s “Beau” Brummell was the best known.
 One reason was his friendship with the Prince of Wales, whom he met in 1795 when he was among the escorts sent to meet Caroline of Brunswick so that the Prince could conclude his ill-fated marriage to her.
 Brummell was 16 years old at the time.
 Although the Prince noticed him, it was some time later that Brummell’s reputation “for good sayings” encouraged the Prince to invite him to a private dinner.
 “The cleverness and self-possession of the youth pleased the Prince,” and soon after Brummell became a favorite.

 The nail in the coffin between Brummell and Prince occurred at a masquerade ball in 1813 when the Prince greeted Lord Alvanley but snubbed Brummell.
 Brummell then sarcastically asked, “Alvanley, who’s your fat friend?”
 After that Brummell was completely out of favor with the Prince and developed a reputation for “unfeeling rudeness.”
 Brummel had also been living on the largess of friends, which began to dry up in part because of his excessive lifestyle and rudeness.
 One May evening, in 1816, Brummell appeared at the opera as usual but afterwards “travelled … post haste to Dover and … landed at Calais the next morning before he was missed by his creditors.”
-He continued make a “ludicrous imitation of his past habits” by living off the charity of friends, Lord Alvanley being one.
+He continued to live off his friends by making a “ludicrous imitation of his past habit,” Lord Alvanley being one.
 However, eventually, he became paralyzed and died of insanity.

 The demise of the dandies brought varying descriptions.
 Harriet Raikes, the daughter of Thomas Raikes, wrote a forward to Raikes’ journals and correspondence and described the dandies thusly: